Yes, There Are Asset & Income Protection Strategies to Help

 Because Medicaid includes the assets of both spouses when dividing the eligibility of the sick spouse regardless of whose name it is owned under, it is critically important that the family maximize the CSRA available to the healthy spouse remaining at home, otherwise everything the family worked for and saved during the marriage will have to be spent down and lost before Medicaid comes to the rescue.

-So what can be done?
+So, what can be done?
 Fortunately, a lot.
 First, advanced planning can and should be considered depending on the age and health of each spouse.
-If a crisis situation is not at hand, meaning imminent placement or need for placement in a nursing facility, etc., then a five-year asset protection plan should/can be implemented.
+If a crisis is not at hand, meaning imminent placement or need for placement in a nursing facility, etc., then a five-year asset protection plan should/can be implemented.
 After five (5) years and if structured correctly, the assets are legally free from the spenddown requirements mandated by the state and beyond the reach of the nursing home and others.

 The solution to your crises is to call me immediately.
 Alert my support staff that you are in crisis and need to get in to see me right away.
 We’ll get you in.
 If you are a child of aging parents, etc., and live far away, we can video conference or schedule a conference call at a set date and time.
 Before we talk, I’ll send you an informational questionnaire that when completed will give me an immediate road map of exactly what we can do to protect your loved ones.

-In addition, New Jersey allows a community spouse to keep $2,030 per month, an amount referred to as the Minimum Monthly Maintenance Needs Allowance (MMMNA).
+New Jersey allows a community spouse to keep $2,144 per month, an amount referred to as the Minimum Monthly Maintenance Needs Allowance (MMMNA).
 What exactly does this mean?
 Say a community spouse receives $500 in Social Security per month, while the institutionalized spouse receives $1,250.
-The $1,250 will automatically go to the community spouse since they have yet to the reach the MMMNA of $2,030, as opposed to the nursing home.
+The $1,250 will automatically go to the community spouse since they have yet to the reach the MMMNA of $2,144, as opposed to the nursing home.
 However, if the community spouse were to earn $3,250, as opposed to $500, then the nursing home would take the $1,250 that the institutionalized spouse is receiving every month from social security, as opposed to the community spouse.

-Is There Any Advantage To Your Loved One Being a Military Veteran?
+Is There Any Advantage to Your Loved One Being a Military Veteran?

 Absolutely.
 The Veteran’s Aid and Attendance Benefit is commonly known as the “VA’s Best Kept Secret”.
 While Medicaid is the biggest form of government financial support offered for long-term care, there are other options for some individuals.
 For example, New Jersey offers a limited number of benefits for at-home services through a waiver program known as Medicaid Managed Long Term Services and Supports (MLTSS).
 There are also the New Jersey Veterans homes located in Menlo Park, Paramus and Vineland.

 The VA pension benefit is one financial option available to certain qualifying veterans.
-It helps these veterans, along with their spouses, with unreimbursed medical expenses.
+It helps these veterans, along with their spouses, with un-reimbursed medical expenses.
 While there are strict eligibility requirements, being broke is not one of them.
 There are some income and asset qualifications, but eligibility is mainly defined by being over 65 years old or homebound and in need of regular aid and attendance.
 This care can be necessary at your home, in an assisted living facility, or at a nursing home.

 Veterans Benefits for NJ Veterans and Surviving Spouse